un33k/python-slugify/README.md

 Notice
 ====================

 By default, this modules installs and uses [Unidecode](https://github.com/avian2/unidecode) *(GPL)* for its decoding needs.
-However if you wish to use [text-unidecode](https://github.com/kmike/text-unidecode) *(GPL & Perl Artistic)* instead, ensure it is installed prior to `python-slugify` installation.
+However if you wish to use [text-unidecode](https://github.com/kmike/text-unidecode) *(GPL & Perl Artistic)* instead, plesea ensure it is installed prior to `python-slugify` installation.

 In cases where both `Unidecode` and `text-unidecode` are installed, the `Unidecode` is used as the default decoding module.